Skip to content

 • added support for deploying OCI helm charts which sits behind the HelmChartSupport feature gate

-• extended the Cache interface to allow storing of Helm charts
+• extend the Cache Store() method to allow storing of Helm charts alongside OCI images

 Description